How Amy and Emily Started Work & Play

 Amy grew up mostly in New Jersey in a big family.
 She went to Bucknell University for Elementary Education and moved to New York City, where she received her Masters in Early Childhood Education from Bank Street College.
-Amy taught and lived in NYC for 11 years, including at The Brearley School and Horace Mann School.
-She and her husband Geoff and three children now live in Westfield, New Jersey, where for the last 12 years she has taught preschool at The Kent Place School.
-Amy is involved in her community, helps with curriculum development and instruction at her church and served on the board of the nursery school her children attended.
+Amy taught kindergarten and lived in NYC for 11 years, including at The Brearley School and Horace Mann School.
+She along with her husband Geoff and three children now live in Westfield, New Jersey, where for the last 13 years she has taught preschool at the Kent Place School.
+Amy is passionate about writing and creating meaningful presentations and curriculums for parents, educators and communities.
+She serves on committees and task forces both in her work and home life as a means to make connection and foster community.
+Amy loves to collaborate and create with others to problem solve, find joy and foster growth.

 Emily grew up in New Jersey.
 She received a degree in Elementary Education from Rosemont College and a Masters in Education from New York University.
 She taught both preschool and kindergarten in NYC, including at The Brearley School and The Buckley School.
 Emily later served as the director of Beginnings Nursery School and as the Associate Director at The Brick Church School.
 After teaching preschool in Connecticut for the past eight years, Emily and her family relocated to Spring Lake, New Jersey.
-Emily is currently the interim director at Monmouth Montessori Academy.
+Emily is currently the director at Monmouth Montessori Academy.
 She and her husband Eric have five children.
-Their oldest is a junior in college and the youngest is in second grade.
+Emily is passionate about supporting parents and educators as they navigate raising children.
+She serves on boards and committees that connect people through community, activity and events.
+Emily loves to share experiences and build relationships in her community.